APHCV is currently offering COVID-19 vaccinations to our Patients and assigned members who are 5 years and older by appointment only.

 How does the COVID-19 vaccine work?

 COVID-19 vaccines help our bodies develop immunity to the virus that causes COVID-19 without us having to get the illness.
 Different types of vaccine work in different ways to offer protection, but with all types of vaccines, the body is left with “memory” cells that will remember how to fight the virus in the future.
+These memory cells learn to recognize the virus the same exact way they would if you were ill.
+However, the vaccine helps you develop protection without risking lung damage or blood vessel wall damage.

 To learn more about how COVID-19 vaccines work, click here.